ThemeZee/themezee-toolkit/readme.txt

 * Header & Footer Scripts - Insert custom code in the head and footer section
 * Widget Visibility - Hide or show widgets conditionally
-* Gallery Carousel - Transform your galleries into a full-screen photo experience
 * Infinite Scroll - Add support for infinite scrolling on the blog homepage

 = Documentation =